ohirichi/favfonts/README.md

 # Favorite Fonts

 Favorite Fonts is a Google Fonts clone built using the Google Fonts API for the Chingu Solo Project.
+Built using REACT and NEXT.

 It addresses the following requirements from the Chingu Tier 3 Favorite Fonts Project: